murillobcdev/poc-openai/README.md

 Visit `http://localhost:5000` in your browser.

-The endpoint is at `POST http://localhost:5000/openai/generateimage`.
+`POST http://localhost:5000/openai/generateimage`.
+To generate an image.
+`POST http://localhost:5000/openai/generatevariation`.
+To generate variations of an image.
+`POST http://localhost:5000/openai/generateedition`.
+To edit an image.